 - Treatment options can include oral-anti inflammatory medications, heel cushions, heel cups, physical therapy, stretching exercises, taping/strapping of the foot, over-the-counter inserts, custom orthotics, injections, soft tissue wraps, weight loss, changes of shoes, using ice, not walking barefoot, casting, night splints and surgery.
 Each option has advantages and disadvantages and must be tailored to the needs and unique characteristics of each patient.

 - Conservative care is successful 85% of the time, and surgical treatment is usually performed 5-10% of the time.
 The surgical technique differs according to the surgeon's preference.
 The surgery is usually performed in an outpatient setting and can be performed "traditionally," with the removal of the spur and surgical release of the ligament.
 The newest technique is non-invasive and utilizes high-powered electric shock wave therapy.

 Controlling body weight, wearing supportive shoes, and having additional support in your shoes can decrease the chance of recurrence.
 Additionally, stretching the Achilles Tendon and hamstrings, and maintaining flexibility is extremely important in preventing recurrence of the problem.
 Most importantly, pain and discomfort are your body's signals that a problem exists.
 Prompt attention and treatment can often result in significant relief with the avoidance of complications.

-For more information on plantar fasciitis, please contact our Long Island foot doctors at Advanced Podiatry today at either our Manhasset, Huntington, Coram, Plainview, Mineola, Williston Park & Maspeth NY practice location!
+For more information on plantar fasciitis, please contact our Long Island foot doctors at Advanced Podiatry today at either our Manhasset, Huntington, Coram, Woodbury, Mineola, Williston Park & Maspeth, Plainview NY practice location!
 Or contact us through our site's request form.